 Security teams already have enough findings to sort through.
 Vulnerabilities, misconfigurations, and alerts pile up every day, but only a limited number create real risk in production.
 The harder problem is knowing which issues are exposed, active, and worth fixing first.

-Upwind already helps teams prioritize risk inside the platform by showing what is actually running, reachable, and active.
-The Upwind MCP Server extends that context into connected workflows, so teams can investigate and act with the same runtime information beyond the platform.
+Upwind delivers realtime intelligence inside the platform by showing what is actually running, reachable, and active.
+The MCP Server extends that intelligence beyond the platform, helping teams investigate and act with runtime context in the tools where work already happens.

 Static scans can find issues, but they often leave teams with long lists of findings and little guidance on what matters now.
 Security teams still have to validate exposure, confirm activity, identify ownership, and decide whether an issue deserves immediate action.

-Runtime context changes that process.
+Realtime intelligence changes that process by grounding decisions in runtime context.
 It shows how workloads, identities, network paths, and services behave in production, so teams can separate theoretical risk from real exposure.

-The Upwind MCP Server brings that runtime context into connected tools and agent-based workflows.
+The Upwind MCP Server brings that intelligence into connected tools and agent-based workflows.
 Instead of forcing teams to switch contexts or build custom integrations, it gives compatible clients a structured way to access selected Upwind capabilities.

 What is the Upwind MCP Server?